bcbio/bcbio-nextgen/docs/contents/cwl.rst

     ln -s ~/install/bcbio-vm/anaconda/bin/bcbio_vm.py /usr/local/bin/bcbio_vm.py
     ln -s ~/install/bcbio-vm/anaconda/bin/conda /usr/local/bin/bcbiovm_conda

-If you have `Docker <https://www.docker.com/>`_ present on your system this is all you need to get started running examples.
+This install includes bcbio-nextgen libraries, used in generating CWL and orchestrating runs, but is not a full bcbio installation.
+You have two choices to run analyses.
+If you have `Docker <https://www.docker.com/>`_ present on your system this is all you need to get started running examples, since the CWL runners will pull in Docker containers with the bcbio tools.
 If you instead prefer to use a local installation, `install bcbio
 <https://bcbio-nextgen.readthedocs.io/en/latest/contents/installation.html#automated>`_
 and make it available in your path.
-To only run the tests, you don't need a full data installation so can install with ``--nodata``.
+To only run the tests and bcbio validations, you don't need a full data installation so can install with ``--nodata``.

 To make it easy to get started, we have a pre-built CWL description that uses test data.
 This will run in under 5 minutes on a local machine and